HeardLibrary/linked-data/commonsbot/README.md

 `photo_inception` The ISO 8601 date when the photo was created, i.e. in YYYY-MM-DD form.
 REQUIRED for 3D images, RECOMMENDED for 2D images.

+Other columns are OPTIONAL and ignored by the script.

 ### CSV table designated by the existing_uploads_file configuration value

 The script assumes that this table exists when it executes.
-Therefore, a copy of the [example table](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/commons_images.csv) with all rows deleted should be present at the path specified in the configuration file.
+Therefore, a copy of the [example table](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/commons_images.csv) with all rows deleted should be present at the path specified in the configuration file the first time the script is run.
 Each time the script uploads a new image to Commons, it adds a row to this table.
 Therefore it serves as a record of what's been uploaded and is used by the script to avoid attempting to re-upload an image a second time.

+`qid` The primary key of this table, used to link rows to the other tables.

+`local_identifier` This is the identifier provided in the `local_identifier_column_name` column of the table `artwork_items_metadata_file`.

 `rank` The image with a value of `primary` in this column for a particular artwork is the one that should be used to create a P18 claim for the artwork.
 See the description of `rank` in the table above.